Filing a Car Accident Case

 It does not necessarily mean they will go to trial.

-Most cases in the Nampa, Idaho area are settled before they actually go to trial.
+Most cases in Idaho are settled before they actually go to trial.

 If the case has a value in excess of $10,000, it will be filed in district court.

-Most motor vehicle claims that occur in the Nampa area are filed with the Third Judicial District Court in Caldwell.
+Most motor vehicle claims that occur in the Treasure Valley are filed with the Third Judicial District Court in Caldwell.

 Some cases, such as those involving an interstate trucking company, may be filed in federal court in Boise City.